 His father looked away for a moment, swallowing.

 ‘Well, then, we’d better get you both sorted.’
-Martha busied herself flapping and bustling around the suitcases.
+Martha turned her back, her shoulders heaving.
+After a brief pause, she began flapping and bustling around the suitcases.
 ‘All packed?
 Gosh, you’ve got a helluva lot of stuff!’

 Julie sat outside with her coffee and cigarette, awaiting the family party.
 A four-wheel drive vehicle, its lights beaming, pulled up in the driveway.

-‘Hey, little brother…Welcome to Canada!’
-Rick rushed out, wrapping his arms around each member of his family as they spilt out of their car.
+‘Hey, little brother—Welcome to Canada!’
+Rick rushed out, wrapping his arms around each member of his family as they spilled out of their car.

-His younger brother greeted Julie, showing her a leather case—the one she had seen in England thirty years prior. ‘… and just before Mum died, she specifically said I was to make sure Julie got it…that she passed it onto your eldest son on his marriage.’
+His younger brother greeted Julie, showing her a leather case, the one she had seen in England thirty years prior.
+‘Just before Mum died, she specifically said I was to make sure it was given to Julie for safe-keeping—and that she passed it onto your eldest son on his marriage.’

 Julie froze for a moment.
 She gasped for air, her emotions torn between guilt and sadness.